bq/droid2ino/README.rst

 	git clone https://github.com/bq/androidino.git

 #.
+UNDER CONSTRUCTION

 #.
+UNDER CONSTRUCTION

 #.
 Set the Androidino library to your app project:

    - In Eclipse, select your project in the Package Explorer > File > Properties > Android

    - Press the ``Add`` button and select the Androidino library.

 #.
 Add the Bluetooth permissions to the AndroidManifest.xml of your project::